Dartrisen/miniMNIST-cpp/README.md

 ## Configuration

-You can adjust the following parameters in `nn.c`:
+You can adjust the following parameters in `nn.cpp`:

 - `HIDDEN_SIZE`: Number of neurons in the hidden layer
 - `LEARNING_RATE`: Learning rate for SGD